Shop Subscribe

 6 Ways to Integrate Technology into Physical Education

 Teaching physical education can be challenging for any number of reasons, from a lack of equipment to keeping students engaged.
-To meet these challenges, some educators are turning to technology to create more dynamic classes that work for students with a wide range of fitness levels.
+To meet these challenges, some educators are turning to technology in physical education to create more dynamic classes that work for students with a wide range of fitness levels.
 Here are some examples of technology and how you can use them in your classes.

 Pedometers